Guests of New York Sports Tours' NEW YORK GAME CHANGERS experience receive a private password during the tour.

-Connected to a historic townhouse near a tour stop, the story examines the rise of sports media in the city, including a visit to the 1830s, when the first news publication to prioritize sports was launched.
+Connected to a historic Lexington Avenue townhouse visible from the tour route, the story examines the rise of sports media in the city, including a visit to the 1830s, when the first news publication to prioritize sports was launched.

 The story's personalities include New York Journal publisher William Randolph Hearst and a sportswriter Hearst hired in 1905, Thomas A. Dorgan.
-Through sports, TAD, as Dorgan was known, introduced sayings now widely popular in and out of sports.
+TAD, as Dorgan was known, introduced sayings now widely popular in and out of sports.

 After a gold-medal performance in the pole vault at the 1908 Olympics, A.C.
 Gilbert became a successful inventor of sports and toy products and the host of the first-ever sports radio show.

-The mini-documentary traces breakthrough work Gilbert did in Manhattan, shows why he earned the nickname The Man Who Saved Christmas, and ties in to the tour stop at the building that was his company's Gilbert Hall of Science.
+The mini-documentary traces breakthrough work Gilbert did in Manhattan, shows why he earned the nickname The Man Who Saved Christmas, and ties in to a tour stop at the Flatiron District building that was his company's Gilbert Hall of Science.

 A New York Highlanders baseball player and Brooklyn Dodgers executive, Branch Rickey left a legacy that includes the ending of segregation in Major League Baseball and the introduction of modern statistical analysis in sports.

-The mini-documentary features a tour location that played a role in Rickey's breaking of baseball's color barrier.
+The story features a tour location near Herald Square that played a role in Rickey's breaking of baseball's color barrier.